czech-ben/gourmet-analysis-takehome-1/README.md

 * Please write your code in python and your written response in Word.
 You are welcome to use any open-source packages / libraries in the python ecosystem.
 * Please provide some minimal documentation on how to run your model.

+#### Run instructions:
+* app.py runs the dashboard server
+* run_revenue_predictions.py refreshes the figures in assets and runs the prediction model
+* create_daily_data.py resets the daily_data.csv cache if there are changes to customer_data.cvs (should not need to run this)